 League Two aims to be more than the leading national U23 league: League Two bills itself as “the defined and proven pathway for players to progress to the professional ranks of soccer while becoming a staple within the community in which the team operates.”

 League Two clubs have partnerships with MLS and USL Championship Clubs.
 At present, there are 74 clubs in League Two.

 USL League Two is divided into 4 conferences: Eastern, Southern, Central and Western.

 The USL League Two regular season takes place during the summer from early May to mid-July.
-Each team plays a 14-fixture season against their respective divisional opponents, seven games at home and seven away.
-Following the conclusion of the regular season, playoffs occur.
-The playoffs take place in late July, with each conference champion advancing to the national semifinals and the winners of those matches advancing to the League Two Championship match in early August.
+Each team plays a 14 matches against their respective divisional opponents, seven games at home and seven away.
+Following the conclusion of the regular season, a postseason tournament takes place.
+These playoffs take place in late July, with each conference champion advancing to the national semifinals and the winners of those matches advancing to the League Two Championship match in early August.

 A note about division sanctioning: The United States Soccer Federation (USSF) promulgated criteria and sanctions the first three divisions of soccer in the US.
 Below the three official divisions as designated by USSF, there are other active leagues; some of these are intrastate competitions or independent leagues.
 Most, though not all, of these are sanctioned by the United States Adult Soccer Association (USASA).